 - Any of the accepted documents submitted in the form of a screenshot.

-Sumsub analyzes documents in a wide range of languages, including Korean, Japanese, Chinese, and Arabic.
+Sumsub analyzes documents in a wide range of languages, including Korean, Japanese, Chinese, and Arabic (on customer demand only).
 However, documents in some specific languages are not accepted yet.
 Please find them listed below:

 - Khmer (Cambodian)